hunterdyar/Clayze-Site/content/assignments/design-research-slide.md

 ---
 title: Design Research Slide
 ---
-Prepare a 2-3 minute presentation on a single design research method.
+Prepare a 2-3 minute presentation on a single design method.

 ## Methods
 We will select these randomly, during class.